owncloud/docs-main/docs/new-version-branch.md

 see step 4 in https://github.com/owncloud/docs-client-branding/blob/master/docs/new-version-branch.md

 Note, that the 1.x branch in this repo is already created, but the `latest` pointer on the web will be set to it automatically when the tag in Branding is set.
-This means, that in the docs homepage, `latest` will point to 1.x-1 until the tag in Branding Clients is set accordingly.
+This means that in the docs homepage, `latest` will point to 1.x-1 until the tag in Branding Clients is set accordingly.
 When merging this PR, 1.x-2 will be dropped from the web but is available via pdf as usual.